 Young adults that suffer from addiction have unique needs.
-Whether your child is dealing with heroin addiction, ecstasy abuse or another drug problem, they need to get help through outpatient or residential treatment.
+Whether your child is dealing with heroin addiction, ecstasy abuse or another drug problem, they need to get help through residential treatment.
 Equip yourself with knowledge of the warning signs so you can help your child overcome their addiction.

 Helping a Young Adult Or Teen with a Drug Problem